 Provides opportunity for the student to implement the objectives identified in NURS 620.
 Students may select experiences from a variety of clinical settings appropriate to the course focus.
 Three clinical hours weekly.
-This course must be taken as a co-requisite to NURS 620.
+This course must be taken concurrently with NURS 620.
 Prerequisite: NURS 615.
 Spring, annually and as needed.